-The Agency completed the first five year review in September 2004, 2009, and 2014.
+The Agency completed five year reviews in September 2004, 2009, and 2014.
 They all concluded that the site remedy was performing as designed.
 EPA concluded that exceedances of the performance standard for ammonia highlighted by groundwater monitoring were not posing unacceptable risks to human health and the environment.
 However, the review recommended additional monitoring in the Grand River to validate EPA's conclusion regarding risk.
 The 2014 review also concluded that a vapor intrusion study should be performed at the site.

 Success StoryThe site was the location for EPA's national "Ready for Reuse" redevelopment strategy in November 2004.
 EPA's national Superfund director, Mike Cook, attended the event and announced the strategy along with the Mayor of Grand Rapids.
 The site has successfully embraced long term reuse and plans for doing so are well underway.

-Community InvolvementThe local community has been actively involved in the development of the site reuse strategy and community meetings have been well attended.
+Community InvolvementThe local community is actively involved in the development of the site reuse strategy and community meetings are well attended.
 Local input is being requested through the City and the Parks Department and will be reflected in any final plans for site development.

 ContactsRemedial Project Manager, U.S. EPA